Up (2009 film): Plot

-Ten-year-old Carl Fredricksen idolizes famed explorer Charles Muntz, who is discredited when a giant bird skeleton he brought back from Paradise Falls in South America is deemed fake.
+Eight-year-old Carl Fredricksen idolizes famed explorer Charles Muntz, who is discredited when a giant bird skeleton he brought back from Paradise Falls in Venezuela is deemed fake.
 Muntz travels back to the falls, vowing not to return until he brings back a live specimen.

 Carl befriends Ellie, another young Muntz fan, who keeps a scrapbook of her adventures and dreams of moving her "clubhouse" (an abandoned house) to Paradise Falls and having adventures of her own.
-Carl and Ellie eventually marry, renovate the clubhouse and move in.
-They work at the city zoo as a balloon salesman and zookeeper, respectively.
+Carl and Ellie eventually marry, renovate the clubhouse and move in, working at the city zoo as a balloon salesman and zookeeper, respectively.
 Ellie suffers a miscarriage, and they learn they cannot have children.
 The couple saves money for a trip to Paradise Falls, but are repeatedly forced to spend their savings on more pressing needs.
-Many years later, a now elderly Carl decides to surprise Ellie with tickets to South America, but she falls ill and is hospitalized, giving Carl her scrapbook before she dies.
+Many years later, a now elderly Carl decides to surprise Ellie with tickets to Venezuela, but she falls ill and is hospitalized, giving Carl her scrapbook before she dies.

 Now in his late 70s, Carl holds out while the neighborhood around him is redeveloped.
-After unintentionally injuring a construction worker, Carl is ordered by a court to move into an assisted living facility.
-However, Carl resolves to keep his promise to Ellie to move their house to Paradise Falls and attaches thousands of balloons to it in order to fly there.
+After unintentionally injuring a construction worker who accidentally damaged his mailbox, Carl is ordered by a court to move into an assisted living facility.
+However, Carl resolves to keep his promise to Ellie to move their house to Paradise Falls and attaches numerous balloons to it in order to fly there.
 Russell, a young "Wilderness Explorer" scout attempting to earn his final merit badge for assisting the elderly, becomes an accidental stowaway.
-Before Carl can land and send Russell home, a storm propels the house all the way to South America.
+Before Carl can land and send Russell home, a storm propels the house all the way to a tepui in Venezuela.

-The house lands on a tepui opposite Paradise Falls.
 Carl and Russell harness themselves to the still-buoyant house and tow it across the mesa.
-Along the way, they encounter a giant flightless bird that Russell names Kevin (but who they later realize is female) and Dug, a Golden Retriever whose collar has a device that translates his thoughts into human speech.
+Along the way, they encounter a giant flightless bird that Russell names Kevin (though the bird is later revealed to be female) and Dug, a Golden Retriever whose collar has a device that translates his thoughts into human speech.
 After failed attempts to evade the animals, Carl reluctantly allows both to join the party.